4.1 FLEXnet Server Setup for Windows

-- After logging in, if your web membership account already has an Origin serial number(s) associated with it, you will see your "Origin Product Registration" page.
+- If your web membership account already has an Origin serial number(s) associated with it, you will see your "Origin Product Registration" page.

 - If this is the first time you are registering and obtaining a license for this serial number and version, click the Register New Serial Number button.